 To accomplish this, Concentric’s teams work with federal and state public health authorities to empower schools to conduct pooled testing of classrooms, proactively testing every student whose parents or guardians have consented, even when they’re not showing any symptoms.
-Pooled testing provides an early warning system for potential COVID-19 outbreaks and helps to identify where individual diagnostic follow-up might be needed.
+Pooled testing provides an early warning system for potential COVID-19 outbreaks.

 TTS strategies leverage regular testing to allow students who come into close contact with a peer infected with COVID-19 to stay in school and avoid quarantine, as long as they continue to test negative, show no symptoms, and take other preventive measures in accordance with public health guidelines.
 The new CDC reports on TTS examine evidence from K-12 programs in Lake County, Illinois and Los Angeles County, California, between August and October of 2021.
 According to the CDC, “Implementation of a TTS strategy with multiple prevention components, including masking and physical distancing, resulted in low secondary transmission of SARS-CoV-2 in K–12 schools in Lake County, Illinois.
 These findings highlight the usefulness of TTS to limit school-based transmission and sustain in-person learning.”
 The CDC estimated that implementation of TTS saved over 8,000 in-person learning days in Lake County in under three months.
 The study from California reinforced that, “TTS does not appear to increase transmission risk in public schools and might greatly reduce loss of in-person school days,” relative to non-TTS schools.